digital-work-lab/theses/docs/topics.md

 {:toc}

 {: .call_for_theses }
 Topis that are part of the **#SEARCH-QUERY** call-for-theses are marked with a label.
 They should be completed between August 2024 and December 2024.
-Students participating in this call are invited to review each others work after two months, and to contribute their work to the [search-query](https://github.com/CoLRev-Environment/search-query){: target="_blank"} project.
+Students participating in this call are invited to review each of the others work after two months, and to contribute their work to the [search-query](https://github.com/CoLRev-Environment/search-query){: target="_blank"} project.
 The project will be submitted to a journal, such as the [Journal of Open Source Software](https://joss.theoj.org/about){: target="_blank"}, giving students the opportunity to become a co-author on a peer-reviewed paper.

+<div class="page-break"></div>

 ## Design of an emulator for API-based academic literature searches
 {: .d-inline-block }